Market in 2013 to be decent, but not spectacular: PublicInvest

 Tax evasion and avoidance could be reduced to increase budget savings, to narrow the deficit and debt.
 The goods and services tax (GST) can be introduced so as to apply mainly to goods and services consumed by the rich and not the poor and low-income groups.

+The tax base could thus be widened to get more to pay taxes.
+Approved permits should be scrapped or auctioned instead, to free the market, raise revenues and increase confidence in fighting wasteful protectionism.
 Tax reliefs for the lower-income groups can be increased without too much adverse effects on budget revenue.
 In any case, this is also the role of the budget – to help promote better income distribution by raising the disposable income of the low-income groups.

 The income gaps are widening and the Government has to address this problem more carefully, before it causes social problems.
 Development expenditure could be reduced or slowed down to reduce the budget deficit and debt burden.